Strategic agenda and roadmap

 We do this in all teams through research and engagement with our expanding community.

 Some problems benefit from collective action.
-As scholarly communications changes, we need to be proactive within our community to understand how we can help solve shared problems.
-We continue to focus on collaboration with new and long standing partners, and our R&D team allows us to move nimbly, try new things, and involve the community as we do.
+As scholarly communications evolves, we need to be proactive within our community to understand how we can help solve shared problems.
+We continue to focus on collaboration with new and long standing partners, developing programs through cross-team working groups to allow us to move nimbly and involve the community as we do.

 Recently completed